gtcx-protocol/gtcx-ecosystem-agile/README.md

   - Corridor deployments with partners; playbooks for CRX/SGX/AGX rollout
   - Telegram onboarding funnels linked to TradePass/GeoTag quickstarts

-See also: Protocols roadmap in `gtcx-ecosystem-protocols/README.md` (Future Roadmap section).
+See also: Protocols roadmap in [protocols readme](gtcx-ecosystem-protocols/readme.md) (Future Roadmap section).

 ## Community
 - Issues and discussions in each repo (use repo issue trackers)